Quotas - Amazon Step Functions

 Maximum open executions per account

 1,000,000 executions for each Amazon Web Services account in each Amazon Web Services Region.
 Exceeding this will cause an ExecutionLimitExceeded error.
-Does not apply to Express Workflows.
+This doesn't apply to Express Workflows.

 Millions